Kingxukai/linux/Documentation/driver-api/fpga/fpga-programming.rst

 	info->flags = FPGA_MGR_PARTIAL_RECONFIG;

 	/*
-	 * Indicate where the FPGA image is.
+	 * Indicate where the woke FPGA image is.
 This is pseudo-code; you're
 	 * going to use one of these three.
 	 */
 	if (image is in a scatter gather table) {